Treats allergic reactions. This medicine is an antihistamine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to carbinoxamine.
-You should not use this medicine if you have used an MAO inhibitor such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
-Do not give any over-the-counter (OTC) cough and cold medicine to a baby or child under 4 years old.
-Using these medicines in very young children might cause serious or possibly life-threatening side effects in babies and young children.
+Do not use this medicine if you have had an allergic reaction to carbinoxamine, or if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do use this medicine if you are breastfeeding.
+Do not give this medicine to a child younger than 2 years old.
+This medicine can cause serious or possibly life-threatening side effects in babies and young children.

 How to Use This Medicine

 Capsule, Long Acting Capsule, Tablet, Liquid, Long Acting Tablet

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.